By the Brandfire Team | Last updated: April 2026

 Brands that treat loyalty as a strategic retention investment, rather than a promotional add-on, consistently outperform those that do not.
 The compounding effect of a 5% improvement in retention, sustained over three years, is substantial.
 The maths works.
 The question is whether the execution does.

-If you are building the case for a loyalty programme or looking to improve the ROI of an existing one, speak with our team.
+If you are building the case for a loyalty program or looking to improve the ROI of an existing one, speak with our team.
 We can help you model what the return should look like for your business.